Eileen de Coppet, Princess of Albania

 Princess Eileen of Wied, Hereditary Princess of Albania (2 September 1922 – 1 September 1985), was an Englishwoman who became the wife of Carol Victor, Hereditary Prince of Albania.
-She is known in Albanian as (Albanian: Princesha trashëgimtare e Shqipërisë).

-Princess Eileen was born in Chester, England.
-She was the daughter of George Johnston, a landscape gardener, and his wife, Alice (née Percival).
+Princess Eileen was born in Chester, England, daughter of George Johnston, a landscape gardener, and Alice (née Percival).

 Marriages and death

 She was married twice, being widowed on both occasions.
 Her first marriage was to Swiss-American Captain André de Coppet (1892 - 1953), DSC, late of the US army on 6 November 1943 in New York City.
 They had no children.
-In 1953, Eileen was widowed for the first time when André died in Lausanne, Switzerland, on 1 August 1953.
+In 1953, Eileen was widowed for the first time when André died in Lausanne, Switzerland on 1 August 1953.

 She married Carol Victor on 8 September 1966 in New York City.
 They later moved to England, and lived in Cheyne Walk, Chelsea, London.
 In 1973, Eileen was widowed for a second time when Carol Victor died at Munich, Bavaria, on 8 December 1973 (buried Neuwied am Rhein).
 The house became extinct on his death as he had no children, and no arrangements had been put in place for a successor.

 Princess Eileen died in New York on 1 September 1985.